-- Convertible systems that can be used as either enriched colony or open aviary systems. - Select access systems that allow the closing of one or more tiers, or restrict access to the scratching area or other functional spaces.
+- Combination/convertible systems that can be used as either enriched colony or open aviary systems. - Select/limited access systems that allow the closing of one or more tiers, or restrict access to the scratching area or other functional spaces.

-Restricting access to sections of the housing system is only considered acceptable in some cases; for example, during pullet rearing, when partial and temporary space restrictions may be required in order to ensure the welfare of the birds as they learn to navigate a multitier system, or when nestboxes are closed at night in order to reduce fecal contamination.
+Restricting access to sections of the housing system is only considered acceptable in some cases; for example, during the initial stages of pullet rearing, when partial and temporary space restrictions may be required to ensure the welfare of the birds as they learn to navigate a multitier system; or in the adult layer system, when hens are prevented from accessing the nestboxes at night to reduce fecal contamination.
 Cage-free housing systems with unrestricted access to functional spaces allow laying hens to fulfill their behavioral and physiological needs to a greater extent.
 Examples are described below.